-- 3.1 Penalties for trafficking a child for sexual exploitation are as high as federal penalties. - 3.2 Creating and distributing images of child sexual exploitation carries penalties as high as similar federal offenses. - Using the Internet or electronic communications to lure, entice, recruit or sell commercial sex 3.3 acts with a minor is a separate crime or results in an enhanced penalty for traffickers. - 3.4 Financial penalties for traffickers, including asset forfeiture, are sufficiently high. - 3.5 Convicted traffickers are required to register as sex offenders. - 3.6 Laws relating to termination of parental rights include sex trafficking or commercial sexual exploitation of children (CSEC) offenses as grounds for termination in order to prevent traffickers from exploiting their parental rights as a form of control.
+- 3.1 Penalties for trafficking a child for sexual exploitation are as high as federal penalties. - 3.2 Creating and distributing images of child sexual exploitation carries penalties as high as similar federal offenses. - 3.3 Using the Internet or electronic communications to lure, entice, recruit or sell commercial sex acts with a minor is a separate crime or results in an enhanced penalty for traffickers. - 3.4 Financial penalties for traffickers, including asset forfeiture, are sufficiently high. - 3.5 Convicted traffickers are required to register as sex offenders. - 3.6 Laws relating to parental custody and termination of parental rights include sex trafficking or commercial sexual exploitation of children (CSEC) offenses as grounds for sole custody or termination in order to prevent traffickers from exploiting their parental rights as a form of control.

 Traffickers prey on the inherent vulnerability of child victims, feigning love and then manipulating their victims' emotions to coerce and cajole their victims into commercial sexual activity, the proceeds of which go to the trafficker.
 The control exerted over child victims is rarely visible and these young people often appear to be acting independently.
-Even child sex trafficking victims who are controlled by violence and fear of harm to themselves and their families may appear to be acting on their own.
+Indeed, child sex trafficking victims who are controlled by violence and fear of harm to themselves or their families will appear to be acting on their own because they are operating under the effects of trauma, allowing their trafficker to stay off the radar of law enforcement.
 The hidden nature of this crime requires substantial investigative efforts, and as traffickers quickly adapt to new investigative techniques, law enforcement must continuously adapt, especially with the increasing use of the Internet to lure, recruit, and sell child victims for sex.

-Under federal law, a person convicted of sex trafficking a minor faces serious penalties, including mandatory minimum sentences starting at 10 years imprisonment.
-These penalties are necessary to counter the overwhelming profit motive driving child sex traffickers, and to bring justice to the victims who have been exploited through sex trafficking.
-According to the National Center for Missing and Exploited Children, 1 in 6 reported runaways in 2016 were likely sex trafficking victims.
-That number is up from 1 in 7 in 2013, reflecting the growing nature of this crime against children in America.
+Under federal law, those convicted of sex trafficking a minor face serious penalties, including mandatory minimum sentences starting at 10 years imprisonment.
+These penalties are necessary to counter the overwhelming profitmotive driving child sex traffickers and to bring justice to the victims who have been exploited through sex trafficking.
+According to the National Center for Missing and Exploited Children, 1 in 7 reported runaways in 2017 were likely child sex trafficking victims.
+That number reflects the extensive nature of this crime against children in America.
 With the growth of this crime and the limited federal resources, states cannot rely on federal trafficking laws.
 Children in every state are depending on state laws to provide them the same protection as that provided under federal law.

 Establishing serious criminal penalties for child sex trafficking and protecting trafficking victims are the key goals of Section 3.
 This section looks at sentencing provisions and the range of financial penalties-from fines to restitution to asset forfeiture-that stop traffickers from enjoying the profits of their criminal enterprise.
-This section also addresses the need to put the community on notice by ensuring those convicted of child sex trafficking are required to register as sex offenders, and promoting protections for victims by preventing traffickers from controlling their victims by asserting parental rights.
+This section also addresses the need to put the community on notice by ensuring those convicted of child sex trafficking are required to register as sex offenders and promotes protections for victims by preventing traffickers from asserting their parental rights as a means of control.
 Combatting traffickers' use of the Internet to perpetrate sex trafficking is also a critical goal of this section.